sandeepinigithub/Keywords-Extraction-nodejs/README.md

 Command Line :
 cd Keywords-Extraction-nodejs ⏎  \
-run: node index.js ⏎  \
+run: node index.js ⏎

-You will see json data
+You will see some keywords from a collection which is hardcoded